There are so many ways to use these Easy Candied Pecans… a crunchy cocktail nibble, fabulous salad topping, awesome hostess gifts…

 Spray a sheet of foil with cooking spray and place on a work surface.
 Spray two spoons (regular table size spoons) with cooking spray.
 Set aside

-Combine sugar, salt and cinnamon and water in a small bowl.
+Combine sugar, water, corn syrup salt and cinnamon in a small bowl.
 Stir well till all ingredients are incorporated.
 Set aside.

-Add the sugar mixture to the pan and stir with a heat resistant spatula to coat the nuts.
+Add the sugar/spice mixture to the pan and stir with a heat-resistant spatula to coat the nuts.
 Stir continuously for another 5-10 minutes or until deep golden brown and shiny.
-(Time depends on your heat level but be sure to see notes above in post.)
+(The length of time depends on the heat level but be sure to see notes above in the post.)

 Turn out onto prepared foil.
 With the two oiled spoons, spread nuts apart and separate, as desired.
 (See notes above in post.)
 Cool completely and store in an airtight container.